Rhythms within the Rhythm

 Cranial Academy Conference, Des Moines, Iowa.
 June 2002

-Dr. William Sutherland’s legacy was that he formulated a new map of osteopathy.
-His world view was shaped by Dr. Andrew Taylor Stills, the medical models of the day, two wars, a turn of the century education, and a width of thought fostered by his community, his culture, and his own religious and ethical character.
+Dr. William Sutherland’s legacy formulated a new map of osteopathy.
+His world view was shaped by Dr. Andrew Taylor Stills, the medical models of the day, two world wars, a turn-of-the-century education, and a wide noosphere fostered by his medical community, his culture, and his own religious and ethical character.
 Sutherland greatly broadened the understanding of the intricate workings of the cranial system.
 His experiences, both experiential and empirical, resulted in the “map” that we know today as ‘Osteopathy in the Cranial Field’.

 Since its presentation to the Osteopathic profession in the nineteen forties, we have attempted to define and marry this map with conventional science.
-Our profession depended on this acknowledgement, as we can defend the model when it is questioned.
+Our profession depends on this acknowledgment, so we can defend the model when it is questioned.
 The paucity of research in this area does not refute our own experiences, for all of us can undeniably attest to the underlying principle of the primary rhythmic impulse (PRI) and the patterns of dysfunction that distort this innate movement.

 Drs.
-Stills, Sutherland, and a legion of osteopaths since, have all been in the same collective consciousness or field with regard to the cranial system.
+Stills, Sutherland, and a legion of osteopaths since have all had the collective consciousness or field with regard to the cranial system.
 The prevailing premise that structure governs function was defined by the minds of those in the early part of the last century.
-Andrew Stills was the first to articulate this, when he recognized that the body was a wonderful structure, perfected over the millennia, and it was capable of self-medication.
+Andrew Stills was the first to articulate this when he recognized that the body was an extraordinary structure, perfected over the millennia, and it was capable of self-medication.
 He further observed that when unable to self-correct, the body was often structurally disorganized.
 And that realignment would facilitate change back to a healthy state.

-One of the most consistent paradoxes with regard to the cranial system has been the general disagreement over the nature of the rhythm palpated.
-In many instances people palpating the same mechanism often described a different count or rhythm .
+One of the most consistent paradoxes with regard to the cranial system has been the general disagreement over the nature of the rhythm .
+In many instances, people palpating the same mechanism often described a different count or rhythm .
 Perhaps it is nothing more than the fact that old hands are better at palpation than new.
-This would hardly be surprising, as we develop skills that are more finely tuned over time, and thus are able to better sense how the mechanism reads and not to place our own needs, history or map onto it.
-However the question still remains: why these discrepancies and what do they mean?
+This would hardly be surprising, as we develop skills that are more finely tuned over time, and thus are able to better sense how the mechanism reads and not to place our own needs, history, or map onto it.
+However, the question still remains: why are these discrepancies and what do they mean?

 The nature of the rhythm

-In osteopathic literature, the discrepancy of the rhythm has implicated tissue restriction, pathophysiology, frank pathology or elements of an altered psyche and/or psychotropic drugs.
+In osteopathic literature, the discrepancy of the rhythm has implicated tissue restriction, pathophysiology, frank pathology, or elements of an altered psyche and/or psychotropic drugs.
 However, we appear to disregard the subtext, instead interpreting it as an accident (in the ontological sense) that happens at the moment of palpation.
-The phenomena is viewed merely as ‘temporary’, because treatment / facilitation changes what was observed.
-This accident (which involves time and space) has a specific dependence on the substance–in this case the body–for this endures whereas these phenomena simply occur.
+The phenomena are viewed merely as ‘temporary’ because treatment/facilitation changes what was observed.
+This accident (which involves time and space) has a specific dependence on the substance–in this case, the body–for this endures whereas these phenomena simply occur.
 However, it is the occurrence of things that actually affects the substance of the body and the rhythm tells us what is actually happening.

 The niche

-Essentially the human self is an organism – a functioning system of interdependent parts that makes us a living creature.
-Its parts are situated in its own niche within the frame of the organism.
-Each part speaks – its language can be ‘heard’ through the rhythm.
+Essentially the human self is an organism–a functioning system of interdependent parts that makes us living creatures.
+Its parts are situated in their own niche within the frame of the organism.
+Each part speaks–its language can be ‘heard’ through the rhythm.
 Classical osteopathy has been bipolar in its view of the human.
 The profession has regarded the body holistically, that is looking at the sum of the whole at any given moment, but has also created the idea that we exist as primary and secondary systems .
 To better understand the language of the rhythm we may look at the segmented nature of a human by altering ‘the’ map of cranial osteopathy.
 This will help us to see both the vertical and horizontal relationship between the various aspects of the human self.
 The rhythm itself exhibits this arrangement if we expand the linear sine wave and give it not only time and place but also power and force.